smartcontractresearchforum/docs/en/grants_general_contributors.md

 ## Our Researchers

-Our core research team, the _Research Fellows_, have committed to working at least 10 hours a week and attending regular weekly meetings.
-Generally, Research Fellows each represent a larger group of individuals such as a university blockchain club, company, or university and tend to have a Ph.D or are pursuing one.
+Our core research team, the _Researchers_, have committed to working at least 10 hours a week and attending regular weekly meetings.
+Generally, Researchers each represent a larger group of individuals such as a university blockchain club, company, or university and tend to have a Ph.D or are pursuing one.
 They have successfully published numerous research summaries for SCRF.

 Researchers who prefer occasional work and fewer meetings are referred to as _Research Associates_.
 There are no commitments required for being a Research Associate other than maintaining a light presence in our Chat and forum and occasionally contributing a comment or summary to SCRF.
-Research Associates who have completed several research summaries may be invited to become Research Fellows.
+Research Associates who have completed several research summaries may be invited to become Researchers.

 To make SCRF the most compelling crypto-focused forum, we recognize that we have to compensate you for your time and expertise. **All work for SCRF is compensated.**